ryosuzuki/homepage/content/projects/realitysketch.md

 </div>

-One promising application domain of this is to use these dy- namic parameter values as an input of changing a property of existing virtual objects.
+One promising application domain of this is to use these dynamic parameter values as an input of changing a property of existing virtual objects.
 For example, if one can connect a parameter value to a size property of a virtual 3D model, then the size of the model can dynamically change when the value changes.
 This use case is particularly useful for in-situ creation of tangible controllers.
 For example, a colored token can become a tangible slider to change the size of the object.
 The system could bind these values based on a proper naming rule

 <video preload="metadata" autoPlay loop muted playsInline webkit-playsinline="">
   <source src="/static/projects/realitysketch/video/shark.mp4" type="video/mp4"></source>